vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <img src="../zigbee/images_usb_switch/zigbee_usb_switch_three_ports.png" alt="Zigbee USB adapter switch" height="150px" style="margin-left:15px;float:right"/></a>

 This actuator can toggle the power state of each USB port individually.\
-The first port can also be used to switch on/off data access via USB, the other two only for USB power.
+The first port can also be used to switch USB data access on and off, while the other two only provide USB power.

 {{imgBasket}}Zigbee / WiFi USB adapter switch - Tuya
 <a href="https://s.click.aliexpress.com/e/_c38UUilJ" target="_blank">(AliExpress)</a>